 The world is in great panic.
 Economies are stalling.
 The statistics are shocking.
 The reports are disheartening.
 We are all affected.
 Some are infected.
 These are indeed perilous times.
 The World Health Organisation (WHO) is monitoring the COVID-19 (Coronavirus) pandemic around the clock.
 They are doing as much as is humanly possible.
 But in times like these, how should Christians think?
 What important truths should we recall to mind?
 We must remember at least three things.

 Away from the carefree busyness of daily life, we now get to know that eternity beckons.
-Our idols are smashed.
-Our sense of security is rocked.
-Anxieties are exposed.
-And trust is tested

-1. Christ is Sovereign
+1. Christ Is Sovereign

 This is not an empty platitude.
 It’s an eminently potent truth.
 This is a lifejacket for our souls, preventing us from sinking into despair.
 Because God rules the world by his wise and unyielding providence, we can be assured that there is not a single maverick molecule in the entire universe.
 COVID-19 didn’t accidentally slip through God’s sovereign hands to randomly harm the world.
 All authority in heaven and on earth has been granted to Christ (Matthew 28:18).
 He superintends over all the affairs of our world (Daniel 4:35).